ethereum/portal-network-specs/state-network.md

 We define the Ethereum "State" to be the collection of:

-- Accounts and intermediate trie data from the main account trie referenced by `Header.state_root`
+- The set of all accounts from the main account trie referenced by `Header.state_root`
 - The set of all contract storage values from all contracts
 - The set of all contract bytecodes
+- Any information required to prove inclusion of the above data in the state.

 ## Overview